Hero Gives Damn Funny Interview

 Link-O-Rama

-On Sunday’s Philosophy in Action Radio, Greg Perkins and I will answer questions on taxes versus slavery, infanticide after abortion, emergency medical care, poor communication from the boss, and more.
-This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 12 May 2013, in our live studio.
-If you miss that live broadcast, you can always listen to the podcast later.
+On Sunday’s episode of Philosophy in Action Radio, Greg Perkins and I will answer questions on resisting arrest, enjoying Atlas Shrugged, stigmatized property, and more.
+This episode of internet radio airs at 8 am PT / 9 MT / 10 CT / 11 ET on Sunday, 19 July 2015, in our live studio.
+If you can’t listen live, you’ll find the podcast on the episode’s archive page.

 This week’s questions are: